 Attraction Type: Historic Church

-Location: Paid car park on Calvert Street, 5 minutes walk.
-15 minutes walk from the cathedral.
+Location: Paid car park on Calvert Street, a five-minute walk away.
+A 15-minute walk from the cathedral.

 Website: Octagon Chapel

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 The Old Meeting House - 0 miles (Historic Church)